 Aaaaaand that’s pretty much it for Steed.
 There’s a line at the end about getting him some antidote, but you can pretend he’s kicked the can and it wouldn’t affect the rest of the plot one bit.
 Poor bastard’s setting snares for hellhounds now.

 So now that Joker’s got free run of the island, it’s Open Season on all Cats and Bats.
 Our heroes conveniently reach the island right then, and as soon as Batman’s out of earshot Batgirl and Catwoman engage in some good old “Join me, and we can

 rule the galaxy steal lots of shit together as father and son queen and kitten” repartee.

 It’s another bit of ground “Batgirl Returns” has covered, obviously, but I do appreciate how this take begins with Batgirl broaching the idea of Catwoman swapping sides.
 They’ve still had too few scenes together for me to swallow it as Babs genuinely respecting Selina (ideally, this should’ve been seeded over multiple episodes), but it’s a sweet little concept.

 Selina’s counteroffer?
 “With a few costume adjustments, you’re not too far from being a Catgirl.”

 Well, isn’t that-

 Fuck you, episode.
 Fuck you.
 You’ve fouled up a perfectly good premise and made me post Tony Daniel on my blog.
-Give me one good reason I shouldn’t have you shot into geosynchronous orbit!
+This calls for punishment.

 Well, after ten long minutes of setup, we’re finally ready to give Steed’s death island a little death.
 But off with those gadgets first, heroes, or the kitty-cats get it!